 The algorithm evaluates the population, and based on each organisms performance, selects 'parents' out of which new generations can be created, similar to the biological process of natural selection.
 Through the fitness function and corresponding evaluations, the search can be guided.
 A disadvantage of this method is that the fitness function must be user-specified, which may be hard to do in tasks with multiple objectives or in cases where the criteria for performance are unclear.
-The ways in which new generations are generated are similar to biological generation of offspring:

-- Transmission of parts of either parent. - Crossover between two parents by taking a (weighted) mean of parts of the two. - Mutation by adding random elements to the organism.
+The ways in which new generations are generated are similar to biological generation of offspring: Genes of either parent are transmissed directly, new genes are derived through crossovers by taking a (weighted) mean of genes of the two, or entirely new genes are created through mutation by adding random elements to the organism.